-A student who has completed the majority of required course components and who has valid grounds for a concession may petition the Registrar to receive a temporary grade of 'I' (Incomplete) for the course and make arrangements with the course Tutor to complete required course components (or suitable alternatives to demonstrate that the student has met course learning outcomes) by a date no later than two months after the end of the course.
+A student who has completed the majority of required course components and who has valid grounds for a concession may petition the Registrar to receive a temporary grade of 'I' (Incomplete) for the course and make arrangements with the course Tutor to complete required course components (or suitable alternatives to demonstrate that the student has met course learning outcomes) by a date no later than one months after the end of the course at the discretion of the tutor.
 If all required work is completed by the deadline, the 'I' grade will be replaced by a standard course grade, following the grading policy stated in the course syllabus as normal.
 Once the grade has been replaced, the incomplete status will no longer be recorded on the student's transcript.
-A student who is unable to meet the agreed deadline due to additional or lingering medical, emotional, or other difficulties must make an additional application for concessions (typically a retroactive withdrawal).
+A student who is unable to meet the agreed deadline will be ineligible for a tuition credit or refund.

 Grants of incomplete status should take Tutor workloads into account.
+Course Tutors decide what is a reasonable petition for incomplete status.
 Although incomplete status will necessarily require the course Tutor to grade assessments after the completion of the course, it should not require the course Tutor to take on additional instruction after the completion of the course.
+The student must comply with the deadlines and expectations set by the tutor.